gatsbyjs/gatsby/docs/docs/write-pages.md

 >
 > You can help by making a PR to [update this documentation](https://github.com/gatsbyjs/gatsby/issues/14228).

-This is one of the last bootstrap stages before you hand off to webpack to perform code optimization and code splitting.
+This is one of the last bootstrap stages before we hand off to webpack to perform code optimization and code splitting.
 Webpack builds a web bundle.
 It has no knowledge of Gatsby's core code.
 Instead, it operates only on files in the `.cache` directory.
 It also doesn't have access to all the Redux information that was built up during bootstrap.
-So instead, create dynamic JavaScript and JSON files that are dependent on by the webpack application in the `.cache` directory (see [Building the JavaScript App](/docs/production-app/)).
+So instead, we create dynamic JavaScript and JSON files that are dependent on by the webpack application in the `.cache` directory (see [Building the JavaScript App](/docs/production-app/)).

 You can think of this step as taking all the data that was generated during bootstrap and saving it to disk for consumption by webpack.